sandtreader/obtools/README.md

 If you want to use the libraries in your own build system, you'll need to explicitly include the individual `ot-xxx.a`'s from `build-debug/libs/xxx` or `build-release/libs/xxx`, and include the `ot-xxx.h` header files from each library.
 The Tupfiles in each library say what other libraries it depends on.

+## Contributions

+Yes please!

+If it's a bug-fix, test or tidy, please just go ahead and send a PR.
+If it's anything major, please discuss it with me first...

+I ask all contributors to sign a standard, FSF-approved [Contributor License Agreement](http://contributoragreements.org/) to make the project easier to manage.
+You can sign it when you generate a PR, or in advance [here](https://cla-assistant.io/sandtreader/obtools).

+Thanks!